 5 Tips for Improving Transcription Quality

 More video content is uploaded to the web in 1 month than TV has created in 3 decades – that’s a lot of online video content.
 All of this content should be transcribed.
 Why?
-Several major benefits of providing transcripts include: accessibility, comprehension, easy translation and creation of derivative content, user experience, and search engine optimization (SEO).
+Several major benefits of providing transcripts include accessibility, comprehension, easy translation and creation of derivative content, user experience, and search engine optimization (SEO).
 Adding any old transcript to your video, however, is not going to cut it.
 Imagine adding a transcript with the wrong information!
 That might be worse than no transcript at all.
 That’s why we are offering five tips for improving transcription quality so you can make your transcripts count.

-1. Consider Audio Quality
+1. For Transcription Quality, Consider Audio Quality

 The best way to improve transcription quality is to consider audio quality from the very start of the process – in this case from recording.
-Even the most experienced and skilled professional transcriptionist is going to have a difficult time creating a high quality output from poor audio.
+Even the most experienced and skilled professional transcriptionist is going to have a difficult time creating a high-quality output from poor audio.
 Be sure you are recording in an environment with minimal background noise, echoes, or other ambient sounds that could easily be avoided.
-Some things you might naturally tune out in day-to-day life that will be picked up by a good microphone include trains, airplanes, dogs barking, lawn mowers, neighbors, etc. In addition to avoiding the wrong noises, make sure the audio you are trying to capture for transcription is at a consistent and clear level throughout the duration of the recording.
+Some things you might naturally tune out in day-to-day life that will be picked up by a good microphone include trains, airplanes, dogs barking, lawnmowers, neighbors, etc. In addition to avoiding the wrong noises, make sure the audio you are trying to capture for transcription is at a consistent and clear level throughout the duration of the recording.
 If audio files are recorded poorly, even the best transcriptionist may have a difficult time producing an accurate transcript.

 2. Utilize the Right Equipment

 Microphone: Different microphones are ideal for different environments and types of recording.
 For instance, you might consider different microphones depending on whether you want to capture just one speaker talking, or prefer to capture all the sound in a room.
-The three main types of microphone are dynamic, condenser, and ribbon.
+The three main types of microphones are dynamic, condenser, and ribbon.
 Each of these specializes in a different type of sound.
-In addition to the these, there are microphones that can be mounted to a camera, hung from above, attached to clothing, and more.
+In addition to these, there are microphones that can be mounted to a camera, hung from above, attached to clothing, and more.
 With so many options, it’s important to consider what you are recording, how many speakers, where you will be recording, what the background noise level will be, and what direction the audio is coming from when selecting the type of microphone to use.
-Answering these questions will help you determine the best option for recording and allow you to get a high quality transcript from crisp and clear audio.
+Answering these questions will help you determine the best option for recording and allow you to get a high-quality transcript from crisp and clear audio.

 Simply find a quiet space that is not too echo-y.
 To make the space more optimal for recording, you can hang blankets or place a sound booth around your microphone to reduce the sound entering the room or bouncing off the walls.